port-labs/port-docs/docs/guides/all/automatically-approve-action-using-automation.md

 Let's start by creating a Self-Service Action for requesting permissions:

 1. Navigate to the **Self-Service** section in your Port dashboard.
-2. Click on "New Action" to create a new SSA.
+2. Click on "+ Action" to create a new SSA.
-3. Use the following JSON structure for your action:
+3. Use the following example JSON structure for your action:

 ```json
 {